Frequently Asked Questions

 -

-I have created a new diversion program with the Portland Recovery Community Center.
+A: I have created a new diversion program with the Portland Recovery Community Center.
 It is intended to build trust and connections to recovery resources, and open the door to recovery for people with minor criminal charges.
 Participation in the PRCC program will often result in a case being dismissed, to strongly encourage someone needing recovery to attend.
 This program is a key part of expanded diversion options.

 In addition, as a long term Treatment Court prosecutor, I am very supportive of our Veterans Treatment Court and Adult Treatment Court.
 I’ve seen people at their lowest point learn to trust themselves and restore themselves to their communities and families.
 I know people do recover.
 My prosecutor now serving on that court also is a true believer in these programs, we meet frequently, and I know he is fully engaged with the treatment team and judge who oversees it.